-Protein central to cancer stem cell formation provides new potential targetFebruary 13th, 2013 in Cancer /
+Protein central to cancer stem cell formation provides new potential targetFebruary 13, 2013 in Medicine & Health / Cancer

 Researchers have identified a pivotal protein in a cellular transformation that makes a cancer cell more resistant to treatment and more capable of growing and spreading, making it an inviting new target for drug development.